James-HPJ/GAProjects/Project 2/Project-2-Pointers.md

 ## Story behind the App

 - SCUBA diving to see marinelife
-- Observe that collated data on marine animals is sparse and unorganized
+- Observed that collated data on marine animals is sparse and unorganized
-- focus on snakes for app due to feasibility
+- focused on snakes for app due to feasibility
 - cut down equipment for logging (e.g. logbooks, pen, separate camera, GPS locator)
 - just need a mobile